TrackPolitics logoTrackPolitics

 AI-generated

-“A party-loyal Conservative MP who serves as Opposition Assistant Whip and has a rare rebellion on hereditary peers reform.”
+“A loyal Conservative MP who rarely rebels and serves as Opposition Assistant Whip while actively serving on multiple parliamentary committees.”

 Rebecca Paul is the Conservative MP for Reigate, elected in 2024.
-She serves as Opposition Assistant Whip in the House of Commons and sits on several committees, including the Education Committee, Women and Equalities Committee, and the Speaker's Conference, with prior Parliament service on the Public Accounts Committee.
+She currently serves as Opposition Assistant Whip in the Commons and sits on the Education Committee, the Women and Equalities Committee, and the Courts and Tribunals Bill committee.
+Previously, she sat on the Public Accounts Committee (2024-2025) and has since taken on multiple committee roles.

 Voting Patterns